 There are now nearly 30,000 non-governmental organisations throughout the world, 6 times more than 30 years ago!

-Working for an NGO: motivation but not only !
+Working for NGOs: motivation but not only !

 Nowadays, more and more young people entering the job market want to give meaning to their work by moving into the humanitarian sector.
 This incredible experience within humanitarian organisations combines the desire to help, the pleasure of travelling and personal convictions.